 Uber and Self-Driving Cars

 We need to embrace an impartial and unemotional risk assessment as the ways we allow technology to manage our lives.
-The question we should be asking is this: Are self-driven cars more safe or less safe than human-driven vehicles?
+The question we should be asking is this: Are self-driven cars safer or less safe than human-driven vehicles?

 You’ve probably heard by now about the self-driving Uber vehicle that killed someone.